GoogleChrome/ip-protection/Masked-Domain-List.md

 7seasky.com                                      | CHEQ                                                           | Not Impacted By Script Blocking
 andstarsbuilding.com                             | CHEQ                                                           | Not Impacted By Script Blocking
 aseasky.link                                     | CHEQ                                                           | Not Impacted By Script Blocking
+astarsbuilding.com                               | CHEQ                                                           | Not Impacted By Script Blocking
 byroundprince.com                                | CHEQ                                                           | Not Impacted By Script Blocking
 cafirebreather.com                               | CHEQ                                                           | Not Impacted By Script Blocking
 cheqzone.com                                     | CHEQ                                                           | Not Impacted By Script Blocking